asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Patch-Contribution-Process/New-Feature-Guidelines.md

 It is generally recommended that developers for major new features create a page on the wiki using the [Project Planning Template](/Development/Policies-and-Procedures/Project-Planning-Template) under the [Roadmap](/Development/Roadmap./Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/New-SIP-Channel-Driver-Architecture/res_sip-design/Roadmap) section's page for the next major Asterisk version.
 Even before implementation of a new feature begins, basic requirements and design can be documented and discussed.

-!!! tip How to Know if Your Project Warrants a Planning Page
-    While there is no hard and fast rule that determines whether or not you should write a wiki page for your project, here are some things to keep in mind:
+/// tip | How to Know if Your Project Warrants a Planning Page While there is no hard and fast rule that determines whether or not you should write a wiki page for your project, here are some things to keep in mind:

 * Do you have a team branch for the new feature?
 * Do you want assistance in the development or testing of the feature?
 * Does the feature span multiple files or modules in Asterisk?
 * Does the feature change some portion of the Asterisk architecture?
 * Does the feature require unit or integration tests to verify its requirements?

 In general, **any** project benefits from a project page - but if your project is deemed to be sufficiently complex, you may be asked to create one.

-[//]: # (end-tip)
+///

 When starting a major new feature, an e-mail **should** be sent to the [Asterisk Developer's Mailing List](http://lists.digium.com/mailman/listinfo/asterisk-dev) announcing the development of the feature.
 This announcement can also be used to discuss whether or not the feature is appropriate for inclusion in Asterisk.
 If you feature impacts an Asterisk interface, you may also consider announcing the development of the feature on the [Asterisk Application Development mailing list](http://lists.digium.com/pipermail/asterisk-app-dev/).